 Believe it or not, some of the most dangerous poisons for pets come from medications that their owners intentionally give them.
 To help keep your furry friends safe, here’s a list of common household toxins, how often they cause issues, and tips on how to prevent accidental poisoning.

-Xylitol is a natural sweetener often used as a sugar substitute.
-You can find it in products like toothpaste, mouthwash, sugar-free gum, some cough syrups, children's chewable vitamins, and even certain nut butters like peanut or sunflower butter.
-If you’re giving nut butter to your pets, always check the ingredients to make sure it doesn’t contain xylitol, as it can be harmful to them.
+Xylitol is a sugar substitute commonly found in everyday products like toothpaste, mouthwash, sugar-free gum, some cough syrups, and even children’s chewable vitamins.
+It’s also sometimes added to nut butters, such as peanut or sunflower butter.
+If you give nut butter to your pets, always check the label first—xylitol is highly toxic to animals and can be dangerous if ingested.